SSL Certificate Not Trusted Error

 To fix this error, you will need to install one or more intermediate/chain certificates onto the web server.
 If you have any questions about how to do this, contact your certificate authority or follow their SSL certificate installation instructions listed below:

 Most web browsers make it clear that you shouldn't just continue when you receive this error.
-This is because, while most of the time it doesn't, it could indicate that a phisher is trying to pass a website off as a legitimate site.
-You shouldn't have to continue through this error message on legitimate web sites unless the web site owner just doesn't want to spend a little money to buy a trusted SSL certificate.
-You definitely shouldn't continue through this error on big websites like your bank.
+This is because it could indicate that a phisher is trying to pass a website off as a legitimate site (though it is usually just a server misconfiguration).
+You shouldn't have to continue through this error message on legitimate web sites.

 This error is often phrased differently depending on the web browser.
 These are some common ways the certificate not trusted error is stated in other browsers: